-Neighbourhood and Home Watch is a partnership where people come together to make their communities safer and more resilient.
+Neighbourhood Watch is a partnership where people come together to make their communities safer and more resilient.

 It involves the police, local authorities, voluntary organisations and, above all, individuals and families who want to make their neighbourhoods better places to live.
 It aims to help people protect themselves and their properties, to reduce crime and the fear of crime, help people protect against fraud and scams and to reduce the incidence of fire and environmental damage.
 Through greater vigilance, accurate reporting of suspicious incidents to the police and by fostering a community spirit of neighbourliness, cohesion and resilience, neighbourhoods can become safer and nicer places to live, work and visit.

-Since coming to the UK in the early eighties, Neighbourhood Watch and Home Watch have evolved into wider regional associations and, finally, a coordinated national network.
+Since coming to the UK in the early eighties, Neighbourhood Watch has evolved into wider regional associations and, finally, a coordinated national network.

 Neighbourhood Watch first started in the United States as part of the community's response to the murder of Kitty Genovese in New York in 1964.